Avaiga/taipy-doc/docs/manuals/gui/extension_dynamic_element.md

 Dynamic elements use JavaScript code to dynamically generate HTML code to produce the pages that can be displayed in a browser.
-Taipy GUI actually relies of the [React](https://reactjs.org/) JavaScript library to simplify the development of graphical components.
+Taipy GUI actually relies on the [React](https://reactjs.org/) JavaScript library to simplify the development of graphical components.

 !!! warning "Work in Progress"